-Our fine feathered friends can cause quite a few headaches, especially for those with fruit vines or trees.
-Netting is an effective way to combat bird attacks, but may not be entirely practical or cost-effective.
+Our beautiful feathered friends can cause quite a few headaches, especially for those with fruit vines or trees.
+Netting is an efficient way to combat bird attacks, but may not be entirely practical or cost-effective.

 You may also want to consider motion devices, such as pinwheels or wind chimes.
 Along the same lines, thin strips of very lightweight mylar material attached to the tops of stakes do a pretty solid job of frightening off many birds.

 The same is true of lightweight aluminum pie plates.
-The combination of the reflected light, sound, and motion deter most birds who move on in search of less threatening plots.
+The combination of the reflected light, sound, and motion deter most birds who move on in search of less sinister plots.

 The Slitherers: Insects, Slugs, and Snails

 To deal with insects, slugs, and snails, there’s no need to use chemical pesticides.
-Other methods are safer and just as effective.
+Other methods are safer and just as efficient.